qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 * Close the :guilabel:`Plugin Manager`.
 * You can now use the GeoSearch plugin to search for placenames.
-Click on :guilabel:`Plugins --> GeoSearch Plugin --> GeoSearch` to open the GeoSearch dialog.
+Click on :menuselection:`Plugins --> GeoSearch Plugin --> GeoSearch` to open the GeoSearch dialog.

   .. image:: /static/training_manual/qgis_plugins/geosearch_menu.png
      :align: center